 - (i) monetary feedback rules designed to stabilize output can be effective.
 Monetary policy can completely offset the negative effects (in terms of a higher output variability) due to long-term contracts.
-However, note that this conclusion crucially depends on the persistence of the disturbances hitting the economy: in the model above, $\rho$ must be larger than 0.
-A feedback monetary policy rule would be totally impotent in the face of shocks with no persistence over time ( $\rho = 0$ ); - (ii) with long-term (two-period) contracts, demand shocks ( $\varepsilon$ ) have somewhat persistent effects on output.
-This persistence is limited, though, by the maximum length of the contracts (here, two periods only); - (iii) monetary policy would lose all stabilization power only if long-term contracts were indexed in a way capable to exactly duplicate the effects of one-period contracts; in this case we should set $w{t-2,t} = E{t-1}p_t$ .
-For all other indexation schemes, monetary policy does retain its stabilization effectiveness.
-We can now see the effectiveness of monetary policy using the standard AD-AS diagram.
-Start with Figure 2, where the case of all one-period contracts is depicted (k=0).
-The initial aggregate demand curve, given by (1.4) with $v_t=0$ , is $AD_0$ .
-In the absence of shocks, output is at its natural level $y^$ (set to zero in the model), and the aggregate supply curve is vertical.
-When unexpected money supply or aggregate demand shocks occur, for a given expected price level $E{t-1}p_t$ , the supply function is positively sloped.
-Let the demand disturbance v follow the stochastic process in (1.15) with $\rho=1$ (this means that any shock $\varepsilon$ has a permanent nature), and suppose that at t a positive realization of the demand shock occurs: $\varepsilon_t>0$ .
-As a consequence of the shock, the aggregate demand functions shifts permanently from $AD_0$ to $AD_1$ . $$w{t-2,t} = w{t-2,t-1} + (p{t-1} - p{t-2})$$ $$= E{t-2}p{t-1} + (p{t-1} - p{t-2})$$ according to which the wage set for the second period of the contract (t) is equal to the wage set for the first period (t-1) adjusted for the observed inflation rate $(p{t-1}-p{t-2})$ , allows monetary policy to be effective in stabilizing output. &lt;sup>3In particular, Fischer shows that a plausible indexation scheme such as: In period t both output and the price level are affected by the demand shock.
+However, note that this conclusion crucially depends on the persistence of the disturbances hitting the economy: in the model above, ρ must be larger than 0.
+A feedback monetary policy rule would be totally impotent in the face of shocks with no persistence over time ($\rho = 0$); - (ii) with long-term (two-period) contracts, demand shocks (ε) have somewhat persistent effects on output.
+This persistence is limited, though, by the maximum length of the contracts (here, two periods only); - (iii) monetary policy would lose all stabilization power only if long-term contracts were indexed in a way capable to exactly duplicate the effects of one-period contracts; in this case we should set $w{t-2,t} = E{t-1}p_t$.
+For all other indexation schemes, monetary policy does retain its stabilization effectiveness.3 We can now see the effectiveness of monetary policy using the standard AD - AS diagram.
+Start with Figure 2, where the case of all one-period contracts is depicted (k = 0).
+The initial aggregate demand curve, given by (1.4) with $v_t = 0$, is AD_0 .
+In the absence of shocks, output is at its natural level y^ (set to zero in the model), and the aggregate supply curve is vertical.
+When unexpected money supply or aggregate demand shocks occur, for a given expected price level $E{t-1}p_t$, the supply function is positively sloped.
+Let the demand disturbance v follow the stochastic process in (1.15) with $\rho = 1$ (this means that any shock ε has a permanent nature), and suppose that at t a positive realization of the demand functions shifts permanently from AD_0 to AD_1 .
+3In particular, Fischer shows that a plausible indexation scheme such as:

+$$w{t-2,t} = w{t-2,t-1} + (p{t-1} - p{t-2})$$ = $E{t-2}p{t-1} + (p{t-1} - p{t-2})$ according to which the wage set for the second period of the contract (t) is equal to the wage set for the first period (t-1) adjusted for the observed inflation rate $(p{t-1} - p{t-2})$, allows monetary policy to be effective in stabilizing output.
+In period t both output and the price level are affected by the demand shock.
 Output reacts because nominal wages are fixed by contracts and do not adjust within the period to the changed demand conditions.
 In the subsequent period t+1 all contracts are renewed and the new level of the nominal wage can incorporate the (revised) expectations on the price level.
 Output goes back to the initial level and the increase in demand is entirely reflected in the price level: the economy follows the path $A \to B \to C$ in Figure 2.
 Monetary policy rules such as (1.17) cannot have any real stabilization effect: before money supply can react to the demand shock, all contracts are renewed and output is back at its natural level.